JVerhe/heatTopology/readme.md

 ## Deleting log files

-- Deleting all the log files in `/build/output` can be done inside the build directory by running the command:
+Deleting all the log files in `/build/output` can be done inside the build directory by running the command:

 `cmake --build . --target clean_logs`

+Deleting log files can also be done via the Python visualization script.

 ## Running tests